Domestic Manners of the Americans: Trollope's analysis of the USA

 The book created a sensation on both sides of the Atlantic, as Frances Trollope had a caustic view of the Americans and found America strongly lacking in manners and learning.
 She was appalled by America's egalitarian middle-class and by the influence of evangelicalism that was emerging during the Second Great Awakening.
 Trollope was also harshly critical of slavery of African Americans in the United States, and by the popularity of tobacco chewing, and the consequent spitting, even on carpets.

 After seeing much of what the United States had to offer, her overall impression was not favourable.
 At the end of the book, she tried to summarise what she found wrong in the American character:

 Reactions

 The book was both highly controversial and highly successful, selling "like wildfire".
-It also enabled its author to become a wage-earner and save her family from penury.
+It also enabled Trollope to become a wage-earner and save her family from penury.
 American author Mark Twain was amused and impressed by Trollope's observations of the Antebellum frontier America he grew up in: "Mrs Trollope was so handsomely cursed and reviled by this nation [for] telling the truth...she was painting a state of things which did not change at once...I remember it."
 Benjamin Perley Poore noted the energy with which her book reviled the frontier habit of expectoration.
 "So often did Mrs. Trollope recur to this habit," Poore wrote, "that she managed to give one the impression that this country was in those days a sort of huge spittoon."

 The Quarterly Review praised Trollope's humour and descriptive skill: